 A Brief History Of 'Plastic Surgery Gone Wrong' Cases In Malaysia

-There's no denying that image is everything, which explains lucrative business that is the beauty and wellness industry.
+There's no denying that image is everything, which explains why the beauty and wellness industry is still very much a lucrative business.
 According to the Malaysian Medical Council (MMC), the billion-dollar industry is growing by 15% annually.
 But what is the real price of beauty?

 Increasing reports of botched plastic surgery and deaths have caught the attention of the Consumers Association of Penang (CAP).
 The group seeks to take stern action against doctors who performed such procedures despite not being qualified.